mikelove/swish-demos/differential-transcript-airway.knit.md

    if `nperms` isn't specified, and this was the setting evaluated in the Swish paper).

 Now we can examine the p-value distribution.
-It's fairly important that a method have a "well-behaved" p-value distribution in order for the false discovery rate to be properly controlled by the p-value adjustment method.
-There is typically a set of features with very small or no changes which produce the uniform bars from 0 to 1, and then --- if there are features which are DE --- an enrichment of small p-values on the left side of the histogram.
+It's important that a method have a "well-behaved" p-value distribution in order for the false discovery rate to be properly controlled by the p-value adjustment method (necessary but not sufficient).
+Given that a dataset has a mix of some features with small or no changes across condition, and some features with changes that can be estimated with relative precision, the set of features with small or no changes will produce uniform bars from 0 to 1, and then --- if there are features which are DE --- we should also see an enrichment of small p-values on the left side of the histogram.

 ```r